aws-samples/amazon-msk-client-authentication/README.md

 supports multiple authentication mechanisms including TLS mutual authentication using certificates, SASL (Simple Authorization Security Layer) PLAINTEXT, SASL Salted Challenge Response Authentication Mechanism  (SCRAM), SASL Generic Security Services Application Program Interface (GSSAPI), SASL OAUTHBEARER (SASL mechanism for OAuth 2).
-As or this writing, Amazon Managed Streaming for Apache Kafka (Amazon MSK) supports encryption in transit with TLS and TLS mutual authentication with certificates for client authentication.
+As of this writing, Amazon Managed Streaming for Apache Kafka (Amazon MSK) supports encryption in transit with TLS and TLS mutual authentication with certificates for client authentication.
 This code helps automate the process of creating and installing end-entity certificates and renewing them when they expire.

-Amazon MSK utilizes Amazon Certificate Manager Private Certificate Authority (ACM PCA) for TLS mutual authentication.
+Amazon MSK utilizes AWS Certificate Manager Private Certificate Authority (ACM PCA) for TLS mutual authentication.
 For information about
-Private Certificate Authoritys, see [Creating and Managing a Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreatingManagingCA.html) and see [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) for information on Certificate Authorities.
+Private Certificate Authorities, see [Creating and Managing a Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreatingManagingCA.html) and see [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) for information on Certificate Authorities.
 The PCA can either be a [root Certificate Authority](https://en.wikipedia.org/wiki/Root_certificate) (CA) or a [subordinate Certificate Authority](https://www.ssl.com/article/subordinate-cas-and-why-you-might-need-one/).